bombadil444/asteroid_belt/README.md

 Limited to 40 characters wide by 35 characters tall (max 1400 bytes).

 ## Compatibility
-Sould runs in Linux and Mac consoles natively.
+Sould runs in **Linux** and **Mac** consoles natively.

-On Windows the curses library will need to be installed - first install pip and then run the following commadnd: `pip install windows-curses`
+On **Windows** the curses library will need to be installed first:
+1) Install python pip
+2) Run the following command `pip install windows-curses`

 Compiles in python 2.7 and 3.X

-To run simply install python, then download or clone the repo and type `python astbelt.py` into a terminal.
+To run, simply install python then download or clone the repo and type `python astbelt.py` into a terminal.

 ## Controls
 * WASD keys to move